 Both repositories contain ROS packages that reproduce the desired functionality.
 However, you need only concern yourself with each package’s launch files to use them effectively.
 You can find the launch files in each package’s

 Running the navigation stack

 Now we will launch the navigation stack directly on the robot.
-To learn about strategies for effectively operating and experimenting with the MuSHR car, visit the workflow tutorial series.
+To learn about strategies for effectively operating and experimenting with the MuSHR car, visit the workflow tutorial.
 We suggest using

 tmux to manage multiple ROSlaunch sessions.